 - Block design

-- · Street design
+- Street design

-- · House design and energy use
+- House design and energy use

 - Nature and biodiversity

-- Drainage.
+- · Flood risk and drainage.

 Block design

 In local/town centres urban blocks are found to be more compact, resulting in a finer urban grain.
 Plot sizes are therefore smaller and located in close proximity to one another.
 However, suburban blocks can be found to grow larger in plot size, changing the urban grain to become fragmented.
 The National Model Design Code advises that new development should continue to be sympathetic to the existing grain of a context, and therefore block design must respond to this.